-(b) control over financial report any fraud, whether or not material, that involves management or other employees who have a significant role in the small business issuer's internating.
-Date: May 14, 2007 7 /s/ O.B.
-Parrish O.B.
-Parrish Chief Executive Officer 2
+' / any fraud, whether or not material, that involves management or other employees who have a significant role in the small business issuer's internal control over reporting.
+Date: Au ugust 14, 2007

+/s/ O.B.
+Parrish

+O.B.
+Parrish

+Chief Executive Officer